Kotey538/fast_robots.github.io/docs/pages/lab4.md

 ## Task 5: Driving the First Set of Wheels Using Battery

 The only change from the previous task was replacing the external power supply with an 850mAh battery (3.7 V).
-To achieve this, I stripped the wire connected to the JST connector for the battery, as well as the VIN and GND out wires for the motor driver, and joined them using electrical tape instead of soldering.
+To achieve this, I stripped the wire connected to the JST connector for the battery, as well as the VIN and GND wires for the motor driver, and joined them using electrical tape instead of soldering.
 This approach was chosen to facilitate an easier extension to the other motor driver in the next task.
 This results in the below display.

 <div style="display: flex; justify-content: center; align-items: center; height: 100%;">
   <iframe width="560" height="315" src="https://www.youtube.com/embed/5xSblaG7KSk" title="Fast Robots Lab 4: Battery Powered" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>